 6. Beer that is filled in a container by the restaurant must comply with the size, labeling, and filling requirements that apply to growlers and similar containers.

-7. Cocktails-to-Go, other than manufacturer-sealed containers, must be please in a locked compartment, a locked trunk, or behind the last upright seat when transported by motor vehicle.
+7. Cocktails-to-Go, other than manufacturer-sealed containers, must be placed in a locked compartment, a locked trunk, or behind the last upright seat when transported by motor vehicle.

 8. It is illegal to allow any person under the age of 21 to deliver alcoholic beverages.
 An agent or employee of the restaurant is required to verify the age of the delivery person before allowing him or her to take possession of an alcoholic beverage.
 In other words, check each delivery person’s driver license.